amghannam/Bounded-Post-Correspondence-Solver/README.md

 ## A Word on Efficiency

 Post's Correspondence Problem is a *hard* computational problem and so are its variants.
-Although the BPCP is decidable, hard instances will still take a considerable amount of time to find a solution.
+Although the BPCP is decidable, hard instances will still take a considerable amount of time to find a solution for.
 As it currently stands, this program is unlikely to efficiently find solutions whose lengths are in excess of ~40-60 pairs.
 For this reason, it is recommended that only easy-to-medium instances be used for it.

 ## Help